64kramsystem/personal_notes/git.md

 echo '/.ruby-version' >> .git/info/exclude                  # ignore an untracked file only in the local repository
 ```

+It's possible to ignore a directory also by adding a gitignore to it, containing `*`.

 Ignore a directory but not a file levels below it; in order for this to work, all the directories in the middle must be excluded.

 ```